 The Canadian Partnership Against Cancer has released reports looking at breast cancer screening (in 2011 and 2012) and colorectal cancer screening (in 2013 and 2014) across the country.
 Data from both reports suggest that while wait times for follow-up procedures to confirm diagnosis are improving, they continue to fall short of national targets.

-For breast cancer screening, the percentage of women receiving a final diagnosis within the target timeframe of five or seven weeks (depending on whether a biopsy was required) increased from 79 per cent and 55 per cent, respectively, but are below the national target of 90 per cent.
+For breast cancer screening, the percentage of women receiving a final diagnosis within the target timeframe of five or seven weeks (depending on whether a biopsy was required) increased from 79% and 55%, respectively, but are below the national target of 90%.

 For colorectal cancer screening, wait times for a follow-up colonoscopy after an abnormal fecal test for the majority of people, ranged from 104 to 151 days in nine reporting provinces.
 This does not meet the national target of 60 days.

 Longer wait times to confirm diagnosis can mean delayed treatment which often prolong unnecessary stress for the individual and can impact outcomes.
 Age-standardized mortality has decreased for both types of cancer since 1992, but the data show more can be done to improve the process from screening to diagnosis.

 - Of all women aged 50 to 69 (eligible age range) receiving a screening mammogram, 54% received their screening in organized provincial and territorial programs, with the remaining number screened outside of organized programs.